Reviews You Can Rely On

 Hiking

 Depending on the trail, the footwear, the season, and the environment, there can be a lot of variation in this category.
-Are you fast-packing in the shoulder season in the desert?
+Are you fast-packing during the shoulder season in the desert?
 Going for a summer day hike among the mountain streams?
 Maybe you need a variety of socks to carry you through a months-long trek that will take you through multiple seasons.
 Or perhaps you're scaling your favorite 14'er in the middle of winter?
 Each application comes with a specialty sock, so check out our review if you want the full scoop.

 You won't find a single cotton sock in this lineup.
 These socks are built for performance and warmth and may become a piece of survival gear if the conditions turn against you.
 This recalls the old adage, “There's no such thing as bad weather, only bad gear.”
 Because of this, most hiking socks are made at least partially of wool, although we have also tested the full-synthetic versions for those who choose not to wear wool.
 Midweight or heavyweight hiking socks that are built primarily to provide warmth will have higher percentages of wool, while lightweight or midweight hikers built for warmer environments where wicking and breathability are needed may be comprised mostly of nylon or polyester.